victordgr8t/aws-bootcamp-cruddur-2023/journal/week1.md

 ```

-   - Next we run the docker compose up command to get postrges and dynamodb running
+   - Next we run the docker compose up command to get postrges and dynamodb containers up & running

-   - Next we test if both service are installed and running smoothly as expected.

    - Next we will update our gitpod.yml file with the postgres intallation command to automatically install when opened as shown below.